dadadel/binmake/README.md

 # change default to decimal
 decimal

-# following number is now decimal
+# following number is now decimal on one byte due to its value
 0123

+# following number is now decimal forced to 4 bytes
+0123[4]

 # strings are delimited by " or '
 "this is some raw string"